vincentdchan/blocky-editor/README.md

 Actually, you can wrap the editor in React/Vue/Angular.
 It's easy to do that.
-I don't have time to do that and [Preact](https://preactjs.com/) is good enough for me.
+I don't have time to do that, and [Preact](https://preactjs.com/) is good enough for me.